Lewluu/WebCGM/README.md

-# gywa
+# wgm
-Web application generator, written in PHP and other web technologies - gywa - Generate Your Web Application
+Web application for generating and managing websites, written in PHP and other web technologies - WGM - Website Generator and Manager